-A Demand Resource that is in a party's Demand Resource portfolio may be offered into RPM Auctions, if there is Available ICAP to offer from the Demand Resource A Demand Resource's Available ICAP for an RPM Auction is determined based on pre-registration confirmation process in the Capacity Exchange system for such RPM Auction and PJM's approval of the Curtailment Service Provider's DR Sell Offer Plan for such RPM Auction.
+Curtailment Service Provider's DR Sell Offer Plan for such RPM Auction.
 A Demand Resource's Existing Available ICAP is determined based on the CSP's completion of the pre-registration process and the DR Existing Setup process in the Capacity Exchange system.
 A Demand Resource's Planned Available ICAP is determined based on PJM's approval of the CSP's DR Sell Offer Plan and the CSP's completion of the DR Planned Setup process in the Capacity Exchange system.
-A Demand Resource's Available ICAP is equal to the Existing Available ICAP and Planned Available ICAP is further classified by CSP in the DR Existing Available ICAP and Planned Available ICAP is further classified by CSP in the DR Existing/Planned Setup process as MWs intend to offer as Annual Capacity Performance, MWs intend to offer Summer-Period Capacity Performance, and MWs intend to offer as part of an Aggregate Resource.
+A Demand Resource's Available ICAP is equal to the Existing Available ICAP and Planned Available ICAP.
+Effective with the 2020/2021 Delivery Year, a Demand Resource's Existing Available ICAP and Planned Available ICAP is further classified by CSP in the DR Existing/Planned Setup process as MWs intend to offer as Annual Capacity Performance, MWs intend to offer Summer-Period Capacity Performance, and MWs intend to offer as part of an Aggregate Resource.